Poverty in China: Urban poverty in China

 The structural reforms of China's economy have brought about a widening of the income gap and rising unemployment in cities.
 The increasing challenge for the Chinese government and social organizations is to address and solve poverty issues in urban areas where people are increasingly being economically and socially marginalized.
 According to the official estimates, 12 million people were considered as urban poor in 1993, i.e. 3.6 per cent of the total urban population, but by 2006 the figure had jumped to more than 22 million, i.e. 4.1 per cent of the total urban population and these figures are estimated to grow if the government fails to institute any effective measures to circumvent this escalating problem.

 China's “floating population” has since helped spur rapid development in the country because of the cheap and plentiful labor they can offer.
 On the flip side, many people who came from the rural areas are not able to find jobs in the cities.
 This surplus of rural laborers and mass internal migration will no doubt pose a major threat to the country's political stability and economic growth.
-Their inabilities to find jobs compounded by the rising costs of living in the cities have made many people fall below the poverty line.
+Their inabilities to find jobs, compounded by the rising costs of living in the cities, has made many people fall below the poverty line.

 There are also large numbers of unemployed and laid-off workers from state-owned enterprises (SOEs).
 These enterprises have since failed to compete efficiently with the private and foreign-funded companies when China's open-door policy was introduced.
 In the years 1995 to 2000, the state sector lost 31 million jobs, which amounted to 28 per cent of the jobs in the sector.
-The non-state sector has been creating new jobs but not in sufficient numbers to offset job losses from the state sector.
+The non-state sector has been creating new jobs, but not in sufficient numbers to offset job losses from the state sector.